 Thursday, October 27 10am-12pm (Remote)

 Effective Fall 2012, 1010 and 1020 for all languages will be 3 credit hours (instead of 4).
 Students who are new to UNT as of Fall 2012 will earn a maximum of 12 hours from the placement test.

 - You must be a UNT student or accepted as a student to take the test.
 The test is offered for languages taught at UNT: Arabic, Chinese, French, German, Italian, Japanese, Latin, and Spanish.

 - The test can only be taken one time.
 The only exception to this rule is for graduate students who are using the placement test to qualify for the Graduate Translation Exam.

-- Tests in French, German, Russian, Italian, and Spanish are computer-based.
+- Tests in French, German, and Italian are computer-based.
 Arabic is a written test.
 Tests in Chinese, Japanese, and Latin are done via Scantron.
 We now offer both Traditional and Simplified Chinese tests.
 The Spanish placement test is online; to register visit the Department of Spanish website.